malihass/malihass.github.io/_pages/about.md

 Uncertainty quantification (UQ)
 ======
 Decisions in energy systems typically involve financial an societal consequences.
 Therefore, appropriate quantification of uncertainty can enable critical decision-making.
 Uncertainty estimates are useful to objectively assess whether more information is needed and avoid over-confident conclusions.
-When decicions about extreme and rare events are needed, uncertainty estimates is even more instrumental but can be particularly challenging to compute.
+When decicions about extreme and rare events are needed, uncertainty estimates are even more instrumental but can be particularly challenging to compute.
 I work on:
 - Bayesian inference
 - Rare event probability estimation